Berkeley-CS61B/website-sp24/resources/guides/style/index.md

 has_right_toc: true
 ---

+{: .danger}
+We will **not reinstate submission tokens** for failing to check style.
+Plan and use correct style accordingly!
+You have been warned.

 Some notes on this style guide: we have attempted to bring it as close to the default IntelliJ style checker as possible.
 The style checker also includes some "code quality" checks that IntelliJ does not lint.

-A note on this style guide: It is probably easier to get to know these rules by running the automated style checker.
+It is probably easier to get to know these rules by running the automated style checker.
 You can run the style checker in IntelliJ by right-clicking on a file in the left sidebar, and selecting "Check Style".
 This will generate a list of style errors in the selected file.